Miranlfk/bal-tests/README.md

-Testing Ballerina Image signing using Notary V2 in Github Container Registry
+Testing Image signing using Notary V2 in Github Container Registry